CorelDRAW

 For example, CorelDRAW is widely recognized as an intuitive and easy-to-learn graphic design software, while many other products come with a steep learning curve.
 Consider how easy it is to locate and access your project files, what formats are available for exporting, and what built-in tools make it easier to create a vector image.

-In CorelDRAW, you can use built-in tools for quick perspective drawings, replace colors with one click, or collaborate in real-time with live comments.
+In CorelDRAW, you can use built-in tools for quick perspective drawings and replacing colors with one click.
 These features are included to make the overall design process easy and intuitive.
 Designing the same art in another program might be more labor-intensive because key productivity features are missing.
 So, really think about how you will use the program and what features are the most important to your creative process.

 Still on the fence?
 Learn more about choosing the right software to create a vector image.